 Whether you suffered harm as a worker or passerby, you should contact an attorney as soon as possible to discuss your rights and your legal options.

 How Common Are Construction Site Accidents in New York?

 Construction is happening constantly in New York City.
 Construction workers comprise only 5% of the workforce in New York, but almost 30% of work-related deaths in the area involve construction workers, according to available data.
-These rates have declined over the past couple decades, but NYC construction site deaths are still five times higher than workplace death rates in other industries.
+These rates have declined over the past couple of decades, but NYC construction site deaths are still five times higher than workplace death rates in other industries.

 Unfortunately, deaths and injuries on construction sites aren’t limited to workers.
 The Wall Street Journal recently analyzed data from the New York City Department of Buildings.
-Their review of six-years of data found:
+Their review of six years of data found:

 - Pedestrians were involved in almost 100 construction site accidents in NYC.